 Discuss flagship type early with your heavy spenders.
 Shifting a half-built Beam champion roster toward Ion mid-account is far more costly than planning distribution from the start.

 Packsify routes all purchases through official channels more efficiently than buying solo.
-Same packs, same in-game delivery, same official payment rails - the infrastructure behind your champion investment just works harder.
+Same packs, same delivery, same official payment rails — just smarter infrastructure for what you are already spending.

 4+ years.
 120,000+ orders.
 Zero bans.
 Thousands of players across 17+ games.